DAVID HERRERA PERFORMANCE COMPANY

 History Portfolio

 Established in 2007 DHPCo. is a leading dance organization in San Francisco.
-The company creates dances that are influenced by the Latinx communities and diaspora in the United States.
-To date the company has tackled issues of racial identity, immigration, DACA and forced family separations, religion as culture, cultural poverty, concepts on death, skin color, colorism, queer identity in the Latinx community, "idolized" Americana, cultural dance aesthetics, and decolonization of the Latinx body.
-Some selected few are:
+The company creates dances that are influenced by the intersectional Latinx communities and diaspora in the United States.
+To date the company has touched upon Latinx celebration, racial & cultural identity, immigration and forced family separations, religion as culture, class, relationships to the environment, Dia de Los Muertos, racism & colorism, LGBTQ+ identity in the Latinx community, "idolized" Americana, cultural dance aesthetics, decolonization of the Latinx body, amongst other topics.
+Some selected productions are:

 Resurrection of Everyday People